Gymnasium Hummelsbüttel: Athletics

-Volleyball: After becoming state champions 3 times in a row, the girls volleyball team has been eliminated in semi finals by champions-to-be Gymnasium Heidberg and finished third.
+Volleyball: After achieving state champions 3 consecutive times, the girls volleyball team has been eliminated in the semi finals by champions-to-be Gymnasium Heidberg and finished third.

 Table Tennis: The 2011 runner up also finished third in 2012.

-Soccer: 2012 has seen the worst results for Hummelsbüttel soccer for years.
-They finished 4th out of 6 in their group which means being eliminated in preliminary round.
-Also the U11 and U13 indoor teams have been eliminated in early stages of the tournaments.
+Soccer: the 2012 season saw the least successful results for Hummelsbüttel soccer in many years.
+They finished 4th out of 6th in their group, being eliminated in the preliminary round.
+Also the U11 and U13 indoor teams have been eliminated in early stages of tournaments.